Vegan Tamales

 How To Assemble Tamales

-Step Four: Lay out one softened corn husk.
+Step 4: Lay out one softened corn husk.
 Scoop out a little less than 1/4 cup of the dough and shape into a 4-inch square.
 Add a few tablespoons of your jackfruit filling into the center of the dough.
 Fold the sides inwards adding a little pressure to seal it.

 Fold the sides of the husk towards the center, then fold the tapered end up and away from you.
 Leave the top unfolded/open.
 Place the tamale on a baking sheet with the folded side down.
 Assemble the remaining tamales.

-Step Five: Steam your vegan tamales.
+Step 5: Steam your vegan tamales.
 Place a steamer basket or rack in the bottom of a stock pot.
 Add just enough water so it’s below the steamer.
 You don’t want water coming in contact with your tamales.
 Line the rack with a few corn husks.
 This will ensure that no water and only steam will come in contact with your tamales.

 Place your assembled tamales vertically around the pot, with the open side of the tamales pointing up.
 They will expand as they steam, so don’t pack them too closely together.
 It’s helpful to add a bowl into the center of the pot to help keep the tamales upright.